ram-sriram/Viewers/platform/docs/docs/configuration/dataSources/dicom-web.md

 DCM4chee installation is out of scope for these tutorials and can be found [here](https://github.com/dcm4che/dcm4chee-arc-light/wiki/Run-minimum-set-of-archive-services-on-a-single-host)

-An overview of steps for running OHIF Viewer using a local DCM4CHEE is shown
+An overview of steps for running Cure Assist using a local DCM4CHEE is shown
 below:

 <div style={{padding:"56.25% 0 0 0", position:"relative"}}>